-What did police know as the Texas school shooting unfolded?
+What did police know as the Uvalde school shooting unfolded?

 Many of those details are likely to become clearer after reviewing 911 calls and police radio communications, said Fritz Reber, a 27-year veteran and former captain with the Chula Vista, California, Police Department who has studied 911 dispatch systems.

-Call takers at a 911 center typically relay information from callers in writing to a dispatcher, who then passes it along to officers in the field over the radio.
+Operators at a 911 center typically relay information from callers in writing to a dispatcher, who then passes it along to officers in the field over the radio.

 On the scene of major events, a specific radio channel is typically established so that all local, state and federal agencies can communicate with one another, Reber said.
 It is not clear whether that was done in Uvalde.